HealthyBites/HealthyBites/README.md

 - [x] User can log in
 - [x] User can see different meals
 - [x] User can select different fragments like home, profile, favorites and search
-- [x] User can see a detailed view of the recipe when clicked
+- [x] User can see a detailed view of the item when clicked

 **Optional Nice-to-have Stories**
 * User can save meals into favorites